 What constitutes a breach of data protection?

-A data protection breach will have occurred if a security problem leads to information about you being changed, lost, destroyed, disclosed or accessed in a way that you have not agreed to.
+A mortgage company data breach will have occurred if a security problem leads to information about you being changed, lost, destroyed, disclosed or accessed in a way that you have not agreed to.
 Data breaches can happen deliberately, illegally or accidentally.

 We have reached the end of this article on claiming for a mortgage data breach.
 To help you further, this section contains links to some other articles that could help.
-If you have any other requirements, please contact our free legal advice centre.
+If you have any other requirements, please contact our free legal advice centre about a mortgage company data breach.

 Financial Conduct Authority: The FCA regulates how mortgage lenders and intermediaries operate in the UK.